badoo/RIBs/android/tutorials/tutorial2/README.md

 ```

 Now it's the `HelloWorldBuilder()` part that's missing something.
 If we open it up, we get a reminder that in order to construct it, we need to satisfy the `HelloWorld` RIB's dependencies.

-> ⚠️ When constructing child RIBs, you always want the parent RIB to satisfy those dependencies automatically - that is, never just construct them manually (as we did at the integration point)

 Notice how the function has an unused parameter we can use: